 History and Origin:

-The origin of tan color can be traced back to the early 20th century when it was first used in the fashion industry.
+The origin of the tan color can be traced back to the early 20th century when it was first used in the fashion industry.
 Tan was a popular choice for men’s suits and jackets because it was considered a more casual and versatile alternative to black or navy.
 Tan was also used in interior design during the mid-20th century, where it was often paired with natural materials to create a warm and inviting atmosphere.

 Symbolism: